 Following on from the first round of outreach you will find that the first people to respond are genuinely happy to help you, the likelihood is that they two are going through this same process.
 In my experience, the first people to respond are the bloggers.
 If you have identified low-quality guest post links these are the ones that tend to be removed first.

 On the flip side, the vast majority of website owners don’t respond to the first outreach email.
 These may be website owners who have simply stopped maintaining their website, their email address may have changed or they have left the industry.
 For whatever reason, it is bloody annoying, to say the least!!
 These non-responders should be contacted again using an alternative method.
 I usually attempt contact 3 times, each time recorded in the “master” spreadsheet.
 I also leave at least a week between contact attempts, this gives them ample opportunity to respond in between attempts.

 Here is a sneaky tip for getting the attention of website owners who don’t respond, simply fill out their contact form pretending to be interested in “listing your site” or “paying for a guest post”, they will usually then reply to you.
 Don’t use your main email though… That would be silly.
 BINGO, BANGO! you have made contact!

 If You Can’t Contact Them

 If you fail to make contact with a website owner and have made multiple attempts using as many different methods as you can it is time to add them to a “to be disavowed” list.
-It is really important that all contact attempts and their result are recorded in the “master” sheet as this will provide evidence to Google that you have done all you can to remove the links and give you a good standing in their eyes when it comes to reconsidering your website.
+All contact attempts and their result must be recorded in the “master” sheet as this will provide evidence to Google that you have done all you can to remove the links and give you a good standing in their eyes when it comes to reconsidering your website.